M1meer/SyntroPies/README.md

 ## Introduction

 SyntroPies is a set of Raspberry Pi images pre-loaded with Syntropy Agent software and its dependent packages and modules.
-Included is also a simple cockpit-based application for configuration, making it simple to manage your Syntropy endpoint from any device on your home network (or elsewhere) - all you need is a browser!
+Included is also a simple cockpit-based application for configuration, making it simple to manage your Syntropy endpoint from any device on your home network (or elsewhere).
+No need for USB and HDMI cables - all you need is a browser!

 ## Demo